Fingolfin420/Ainulindale/README.md

     > - The `Downloads Location` does not need to be on an SSD, but it makes installing faster.
 You can set this location to an HDD for the sake of saving space.
  5. Press the `Install` button.
  6. Turn on your favorite show or find something else to do as Wabbajack does its thing.
 Alternatively read through this readme again.
- 7. If the installation is not successful, then try closing Wabbajack and restarting the installation.
+ 7. If the installation is not successful, then click the retry button.
+Sometimes it fails to source a file or two unexpectadly, even though they exist on Nexus Mods.
+If that doesn't work, try closing Wabbajack and restarting the installation.
 It should pick up where it left off.

 >
 >[!WARNING]